 on 8/13/2010 2:01:00 PM

 Skin: Combination, Fair-Medium, Not Sure

 I also get the strong onset of orange blossoms, but it instantly begins to mellow out into a soft, powdery scent, almost more tuberose than orange blossoms, with distinct notes of dried milk.
 It's really quite lovely and soothing.
 To some degree, it does smell its age to me as I first smelled this as a child, so perception is colored by recollection, but lately I've been able to separate it from memory and it's just such a comforting, soft, feminine scent.
 I just bought a bottle for $12, so it's hard to beat the price.
 Creamy, milky, sweet blossoms with a hint of spice.
 Lovely.

-L'Origan got me the most positive comments from others, especially men.
+After reading other reviews, I am amazed at how differently individuals find this fragrance.
+All I get out of it is orange blossoms and jasmine.
+This was a signature fragrance of one of my aunts and that is how I was introduced to it.
+It was my signature scent for a long time.L'Origan got me the most positive comments from others, especially men.
 I was crushed when it was discontinued but am glad to hear it is available again.
 It definitely smelled better on me than on some of my friends who tried it.
 However, one of my coworkers did not like it, saying it was too sweet and he did not like jasmine.
 He was a fan of rose scents which I do not like.
 I have an old bottle of L'Origan that has held up very well in the aging, too.
 EDIT: Like many scents, L'Origan lasts longer when sprayed on your hair or clothes.
 Body chemistry can "kill" many fragrances prematurely.